vijaymathew/vijaymathew.github.io/books/info/chapter_10.md

 ```
 OFDM Channel Analysis (64 subcarriers, 20 MHz total)

-Average SNR:             25.0 dB
+Equivalent flat SNR:     26.1 dB
 Total bandwidth:         20.0 MHz

-Flat-channel capacity:   166.1 Mbps
+Flat-channel capacity:   173.4 Mbps
-OFDM total capacity:     161.3 Mbps
+OFDM total capacity:     156.3 Mbps
-Gain from OFDM:          -2.9%
+Gain from OFDM:          -9.8%

 SNR distribution across subcarriers:
    -10 to   0 dB:  (0)
-     0 to  10 dB: ██████████ (10)
+     0 to  10 dB: █ (1)
-    10 to  20 dB: ██████████████████████ (22)
+    10 to  20 dB: ████████████ (12)
-    20 to  30 dB: ████████████████████ (20)
+    20 to  30 dB: ██████████████████████████████████████████████ (46)
-    30 to  40 dB: ████████████ (12)
+    30 to  40 dB: █████ (5)
     40 to  50 dB: (0)
 ```

-Interestingly, OFDM at uniform power allocation is slightly *worse* than a hypothetical flat channel.
-This is because Shannon capacity is a concave function of SNR — the gain from good subcarriers does not fully compensate for the loss on bad ones.
-The true gain of OFDM is not in capacity but in *robustness*: handling frequency selectivity without complex equalization, and avoiding deep fades that would corrupt a wideband signal.
+Interestingly, OFDM with uniform power allocation is *worse* than a hypothetical flat channel with the same average received power.
+This is because Shannon capacity is a concave function of SNR — the gain from strong subcarriers does not fully compensate for the loss on weak ones.
+The true gain of OFDM is not free extra capacity but *robustness*: handling frequency selectivity without complex equalization, and letting the system adapt per subcarrier.

 The capacity gain comes from *water-filling* — allocating more power to subcarriers with better SNR: